 Emily Bronte Background

 In regards to this particular poem, there is an aspect of Emily Bronte’s life that most stands out.
 In Emily’s early years, she lost both her mother and her two sisters.
-Her mother died in 1821, leaving behind a nine month old baby, Anne.
+Her mother died in 1821, leaving behind a nine-month-old baby, Anne.
 In 1825, two of Emily’s sisters caught tuberculosis while away at boarding school.
 Both died.
-It is not difficult to understand why Emily may have often thought about the clouds above and the waste lands below.
+It is not difficult to understand why Emily may have often thought about the clouds above and the wastelands below.
 As a young child, she is sure to have questioned the whereabouts of her deceased family members.
 As “Emily Bronte was raised in a religious household, by a father who was a pastor and by an extremely religious aunt” it is also evident that she grew up with ideas about God, life after death, and salvation.
-It is this background information which makes it seem that Spellbound is most likely referring to her inability to move from disbelief to belief and thereby save herself from the perilous doom engulfinh her.
+It is this background information that makes it seem that Spellbound is most likely referring to her inability to move from disbelief to belief and thereby save herself from the perilous doom engulfing her.

 - Crosier, Janet.
 Religious Reflections from the Life of Emily Bronte: The Number Three and Its Significance in Wuthering Heights (2012): n. pag.
 Forum on Public Policy, 2012.
 Web.
 30 June 2016

 - “Emily Brontë.”
 Bio.com.
 A&E Networks Television, n.d.
 Web.
 30 June 2016.